htwebhost/jitsirancher/README.md

 # Steps to Install jitsi-meet single pod in Rancher Cluster

 1. First thing to do is log into your Rancher instance and create a Projects/Namespaces named EX: jitsi-project or whatever you want to call it inside the cluster you want to deploy to.
-For the reset of this tutorial I will use jitsi-project.
+For the rest of this tutorial I will use jitsi-project.

 2. The next step is to then go into the jitsi-project namespace you created and then click on the Resources drop down menu then click on Secrets.
 Inside of secrets we need to create a new secret.
 I will give the secret a name of jitsi-config.
 Under scope make sure Available to all namespaces in this project is selected.
 Under Secrets Values in Key add these three keys one per a line JICOFO_COMPONENT_SECRET, JICOFO_AUTH_PASSWORD, and JVB_AUTH_PASSWORD for the values of each key input some random data EX: 8uyrig38756 then click save.